libsl3 1.3.51003

 The project has the following dependencies:

-• The minimum required C++ standard is C++17
+• The minimum required C++ standard is C++17 (planned to move to C++20 soon)

 • Required: CMake for building the library

-• Optional: doxygen for buliding the documentation
+• Optional: doxygen for building the documentation

 • Optional: doctest for unit testing